Effective pastoral care helps pupils feel at ease, grow in confidence and give of their best.

 - Support our pupils to develop healthy lifestyles and take responsibility for their well-being

 - Prepare pupils for the opportunities and responsibilities that will come with growing up

-Our full-time Head of Pastoral Care oversees the running of this important area of school life, however, all staff at the Prep are involved in the pastoral care of pupils.
+Our Assistant Head (Pastoral) oversees the running of this important area of school life and all staff at the Prep are involved in the pastoral care of pupils.

 While well-being is never far from our minds, the whole school takes time out to focus on physical and mental health during our annual Well-being Week.
-Pupils take part in a range of activities over the course of the week, designed to get them thinking about how they can take care of themselves in different ways.
+Pupils take part in a range of activities designed to get them thinking about how they can take care of themselves in different ways.

 Pupils and teachers reflect on the many different aspects of well-being, and are encouraged to connect with others, do something kind, discover something new, eat and sleep well, and look after the environment.
-Sessions are hands on, and might include yoga, performance poetry, outdoor challenges, therapeutic art, circus skills, aerobics, team-building or mindfulness.
+Sessions are hands on and might include yoga, performance poetry, outdoor challenges, therapeutic art, circus skills, aerobics, team-building and mindfulness techniques.